 End users get access to mobile apps in any circumstances – 3G/4G, GPS location, the strength of signals, low memory, interruptions during the app interaction, etc. Chances are, the response time varies a lot between users and use cases.

 While more companies have been adopting performance testing to measure user experience and app performance, you might want to take it further by implementing a real user environment with access to every possible scenario.
-It’s best done by creating a tailored in-house environment to test and replicate similar use cases as your users.
+It’s best done by creating a tailored in-house device testing environment to test and replicate similar use cases as your users.

 Now assuming that you already have adopted a DevOps process, a key element would be making your DevOps responsible teams tightly aligned with Designers as well.
 At the end of the day, creating an instant feedback loop with good analytics between Designers, Devs, Testers, and Ops would be essential to deliver an overall compelling UX.